A first-timer’s guide to Italy’s most cinematic region — from mountain marvels and mirror-like lakes to alpine towns that feel like Wes Anderson sets!

 - Quieter trails and shoulder-season prices

-- Best for peaceful drives and village-hopping
+- Best for peaceful drives, cycling, and village-hopping

 ☀️ Summer (July – August)